protoEvangelion/portfolio/src/notes/Algos/data-structures.md

 | Flexible keys | Unordered                  |
 |               | Single directional lookups |

+#### Used by:
+  - JS
+  - Databases
+  - Caches

+#### Great when:
+  - If we have the key, we know where to look in memory
+  - Constant time looksups, adds, deletes on average

+#### Tradeoff:
+  - Memory footprint (need a sufficiently large amount of space for the hashing algo)
+  - If you are using a hashing algo like `sha256` you are defeating the purpose of a hash table which is high perf

+#### Implementation

 - Implementation in JS is a map with keys that can be functions
-- We need a way to translate keys into a memory address
+- We need a way to translate keys into a memory address (that's where a hashing algo comes in)
 - For the same string you want to get the same result every time
 - We interact with a hash table the same way we do with an object
 - For a Hash Table to be efficient it has to have a *good hashing function* that doesn't produce a lot of **collisions**